Belfast Zoo

 Visiting Belfast Zoo

-It is well worth taking some to plan your visit to Belfast Zoo prior to your arriving there.
+It is well worth taking sometime to plan your visit to Belfast Zoo prior to your arriving there.
 There are various different walks laid out through the Zoo highlighting different animals, such as the Monkey Walk, the Elephant and Giraffe Walk and the Hill Walk.
 The Lake Walk will enable families with younger kids to see the farm animals and also visit the play park.

 Drop into the Rainforest House which allows visitors to walk through a tropical environment at a balmy constant 27 degrees to view sloths, fruit bats, whistling ducks and a laughing thrush!
 The Bird Park houses plenty of exotic birds.